How To Calculate Your Car Expenses Reimbursement

 We'll look at the two most common situations:

 A: You drive your personal vehicle for business, and your company uses the ATO's standard cents per km rate to figure out how much you should be reimbursed.

-You have kept records for the past month, and they show that you've driven 175km for business.
-The standard mileage rate is 72 cents per kilometre.
+You have kept records for the past month, and they show that you've driven 180km for business.
+The standard mileage rate is 85 cents per kilometre for 2023/2024.
 To find your reimbursement, you multiply the number of kilometres by the rate:

 B: You drive the company's vehicle for business, and you pay the costs of operating it (gas, oil, maintenance, etc.).